-[00:46:41] Joseph: Yeah.
-I mean, from, even from the, from the very beginning of this conversation, it's just the motivation to, you know, expand your energy and put it out into, into the ether.
+Joseph: Yeah.
+I mean even from the very beginning of this conversation, it's just the motivation to, you know, expand your energy and put it out into, into the ether.

 And it does come back and, and we only.
 And understand so much about how energy works, but we seem to understand that if we put it out in a positive way and we're helping others, it does come back.
 I went through some of the same problems that you went through by the way in elementary school.
 I didn't get very far in, in karate.